ThermoPilot/ThermoPilot/CONTRIBUTING.md

 ### 4. Follow the Project’s Style
 Please keep your contributions consistent with:

-- existing code structure
-- naming conventions
-- documentation tone
-- safety‑first design philosophy

-### 5. Submit a Pull Request
-Include:
+# Contributing to ThermoPilot Universal

+## Code Style
+- PowerShell 5+ compatible
+- No external dependencies except LibreHardwareMonitor
+- Functions must be self‑contained and documented

+## Pull Requests
-- a clear description of the change
+- Describe the change
-- why it’s needed
-- any relevant screenshots or logs
-- references to related issues

-Pull requests will be reviewed as time allows.
+- Include testing notes
+- Do not include private or OEM‑specific methods

+## Issues
+Before opening an issue:
+- Confirm you are using the latest release
+- Include hardware model and Windows version

 ---